Khukuri of the Month

 - Recruiting For The Brigade of Gurkhas

-Understand the importance and need of KHUKURI/ kukri knife and the Army of British Gurkhas
+Understand the importance and need of Khukuri / kukri knife in the selection of the Army of British Gurkhas

 After the famous and successful unification of the modern Nepal by the house of Gorkha led by the great king Prithivi Narayan Shah in around 1768-69, the expansion of the kingdom’s territory continued towards the south which brought the Gorkhas head on with the British East India Company which had already occupied the region.
 The Gorkhas kept advancing and invading the territories of the Company from all directions, namely, Terai in South, Sikkim in East and as far as Shimla in the Western region.
 Soon after, in order to stop the Gorkhas, East India Company had to use overwhelming troops, firepower and artilleries to restrict the Gorkhas and send them back and reclaim their territories.
 Finally the “Treaty of Sugauli” was signed between East India Company and King of Nepal in which a peace pact was signed along with a crucial agreement which gave British the right to recruit Gorkhas under their flagship and authority and thus recruitment started.
 But it was not until the Great Indian Mutiny in 1857, the Gorkha men were finally recognized and realized of their existence and importance because of their unswervingly loyalty, outstanding military prowess, fearsome courage and absolute strength to the British Force exhibited in the mutiny.
 Then soon the Gorkhas became the integral part of the British Indian Army.
 Later after the Indian Independency in 1947 some of the Gorkhas Regiments were transferred to the sole and direct ownership of the British and renamed them as the “British Gurkhas”, which continues till today.